RagTag-Dev-Team/RightStudio/docs/docs/guide/development/folder-structure.md

 :::warning Heads Up

-Do not make any changes in the `src/@core` & `src/@layout` folders unless suggested by our support team.
+Do not make any changes in the `src/@core`, `src/@layout` and `src/@menu` folders unless suggested by our support team.
 It is the core functionality of the template which is responsible to run the template.

-The `src/@core` and `src/@layout` folders will receive updates with each new release.
+The `src/@core`, `src/@layout` and `src/@menu` folders will receive updates with each new release.
 Kindly handle these folders with utmost care, as they contain crucial elements that ensure the template runs properly.
 Unauthorized changes to them could result in conflicts with subsequent updates, potentially disrupting your project.
 :::

 Understand folder structure of the template and what every folder contains.